ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 * Deep Storage Plus (Continued)
 * No Skill Decay - claims to be native MP compat

+## TODO

+Things to try to Cherry Pick Remove:
+- VFECore.Misc.StatPart_Ammo
+- HackingSpeed
+- Medical Tab :: Tag Tongue
+- AT_MedicinesPlus Hediff_HypnotolAddiction
+- Alpha Genes Ocular Affinity (removed ocular jelly due to desync, don't want it to spawn with one)

 ## Testing

 Start up an MP server and connect to yourself by starting a second copy